rajneeshrana0/Singhaniya-Finisher-inventory/README.md

 #WWfhgfjhvkjkjvkvm mn nnnlklk;l;lkm;m; mnvjhkjgljhkhjgkjbkjk

-# We Have To work on it
+# We Have To work on it to the point it well